MarcK0909/Project-CS-341/final/final.md

 #### Validation

-As shown below we have 1 implementation where we turned off normal mapping (which gives a texture without any details, as it should), next we have our implementation of the texture where we added normal mapping, for reference we have the original sphere from polyheaven, when we downloaded it.
-As we can see the mapping clearly works.
+As shown below we have 1 implementation where we turned off normal mapping (which gives a texture without any details, as it should), next we have our implementation of the texture where we added normal mapping, for reference we have the original sphere from polyheaven, where the texture and the normal map come from.
+As we can see the mapping adds details, contrast to the texture and helps soften the transition from light to shadow.

 <div style="display: flex; justify-content: center; gap: 10px;">